RealOrangeOne/theorangeone.net/content/projects/hugo-theme-revealjs.md

 ---
 title: Hugo Theme RevealJS
-date: 2018-03-10
 repo: RealOrangeOne/hugo-theme-revealjs
 ---

 RevealJS is a versatile front-end framework for creating slide show presentations in your browser using HTML.
 It's designed to be easy to use, and create high-quality presentations.

 To create a presentation with RevealJS, you'll still need a server to run the presentation from.
 It's certainly possible to access presentations by opening a single file in your web browser of choice, but this is 2018, that's no fun!
 When we use a file server, it's also likely easier to serve and share your presentations with others, without needing 3rd-party services like [slideshare](https://www.slideshare.net), [slides](https://slides.com/) and [speakerdeck](https://speakerdeck.com/).